katiefraser/PAIRS/Data Sheet.md

 The first stage of of data generation involved coming up with potentially ambiguous visual scenarios (e.g., a person wearing scrubs can be interpreted as a doctor or a nurse; a person holding a baseball bat can be interpreted as an athlete or a threat).
 This was a creative process involving review of the literature, popular press, and other sources of information.

-Once a scenario had been determined, the second stage of data generation involved using the [Midjourney](https://www.midjourney.com/) text-to-image generation platform to generate an initial image relating to the scenario, for example by prompting for `a photo of a black woman wearing scrubs.'
-Once an acceptable image was generated, we used the `Vary (subtle)' function to reprompt for, e.g., `a photo of a black man wearing scrubs.'
-This resulted in outputs that were highly similar to the initial image, but with the changes specified in the prompt.
+Once a scenario had been determined, the second stage of data generation involved using the [Midjourney](https://www.midjourney.com/) text-to-image generation platform to generate an initial image relating to the scenario, for example by prompting for `a photo of a black woman wearing scrubs.` Once an acceptable image was generated, we used the "Vary (subtle)" function to reprompt for, e.g., `a photo of a black man wearing scrubs.` This resulted in outputs that were highly similar to the initial image, but with the changes specified in the prompt.
 This process was repeated until we obtained 4 highly-similar images for each scenario, depicting a white woman, a white man, a Black woman, and a Black man.

 ### What mechanisms or procedures were used to collect the data (e.g., hardware apparatus or sensor, manual human curation, software program, software API)?